Pacer Advisors Inc. Sells 9,605 Shares of Broadcom Inc. (NASDAQ:AVGO)

-Pacer Advisors Inc. decreased its position in shares of Broadcom Inc. (NASDAQ:AVGO) by 17.2% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 46,151 shares of the semiconductor manufacturer’s stock after selling 9,605 shares during the quarter.
-Pacer Advisors Inc.’s holdings in Broadcom were worth $20,207,000 as of its most recent filing with the Securities & Exchange Commission.
+Pacer Advisors Inc. lowered its holdings in Broadcom Inc. (NASDAQ:AVGO) by 17.2% in the 4th quarter, according to the company in its most recent filing with the SEC.
+The firm owned 46,151 shares of the semiconductor manufacturer’s stock after selling 9,605 shares during the quarter.
+Pacer Advisors Inc.’s holdings in Broadcom were worth $20,207,000 at the end of the most recent quarter.

-Broadcom (NASDAQ:AVGO) last issued its earnings results on Wednesday, December 9th.
-The semiconductor manufacturer reported $6.35 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $6.25 by $0.10.
+Broadcom (NASDAQ:AVGO) last issued its quarterly earnings results on Wednesday, December 9th.
+The semiconductor manufacturer reported $6.35 earnings per share for the quarter, beating the consensus estimate of $6.25 by $0.10.
 Broadcom had a net margin of 12.39% and a return on equity of 35.23%.
-The company had revenue of $6.47 billion for the quarter, compared to analysts’ expectations of $6.43 billion.
-During the same period in the prior year, the business earned $5.39 EPS.
-The firm’s quarterly revenue was up 12.0% on a year-over-year basis.
-As a group, equities research analysts forecast that Broadcom Inc. will post 23.14 earnings per share for the current year.
+The business had revenue of $6.47 billion for the quarter, compared to the consensus estimate of $6.43 billion.
+During the same quarter in the previous year, the firm earned $5.39 earnings per share.
+The company’s revenue for the quarter was up 12.0% on a year-over-year basis.
+Equities analysts forecast that Broadcom Inc. will post 23.14 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, December 31st.
-Stockholders of record on Monday, December 21st were given a $3.60 dividend.
-This is a boost from Broadcom’s previous quarterly dividend of $3.25.
-The ex-dividend date of this dividend was Friday, December 18th.
-This represents a $14.40 dividend on an annualized basis and a dividend yield of 3.10%.
-Broadcom’s dividend payout ratio (DPR) is presently 78.05%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, December 31st.
+Shareholders of record on Monday, December 21st were issued a dividend of $3.60 per share.
+The ex-dividend date was Friday, December 18th.
+This represents a $14.40 annualized dividend and a yield of 3.10%.
+This is an increase from Broadcom’s previous quarterly dividend of $3.25.
+Broadcom’s payout ratio is currently 78.05%.

+A number of equities analysts have weighed in on the stock.
+Zacks Investment Research raised shares of Broadcom from a “hold” rating to a “buy” rating and set a $439.00 target price for the company in a research note on Wednesday, December 16th.
+Morgan Stanley increased their price objective on shares of Broadcom from $415.00 to $440.00 and gave the company an “overweight” rating in a research report on Monday, December 7th.
+Wells Fargo & Company increased their price target on shares of Broadcom from $360.00 to $410.00 and gave the company an “equal weight” rating in a report on Friday, December 11th.
+Credit Suisse Group boosted their price objective on shares of Broadcom from $420.00 to $480.00 and gave the stock an “outperform” rating in a report on Wednesday, December 9th.
+Finally, Barclays increased their target price on Broadcom from $385.00 to $450.00 and gave the company an “overweight” rating in a research note on Friday, December 11th.
+Five investment analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average price target of $418.57.

+In other news, CEO Hock E. Tan sold 78,125 shares of the business’s stock in a transaction on Tuesday, October 27th.
+The shares were sold at an average price of $361.33, for a total value of $28,228,906.25.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Hock E. Tan sold 14,025 shares of the business’s stock in a transaction on Thursday, December 17th.
+The stock was sold at an average price of $424.90, for a total transaction of $5,959,222.50.
+Following the completion of the transaction, the chief executive officer now directly owns 217,832 shares in the company, valued at approximately $92,556,816.80.
+The disclosure for this sale can be found here.
+Insiders have sold 333,458 shares of company stock worth $134,314,285 in the last ninety days.
+Insiders own 3.00% of the company’s stock.

 Broadcom Inc designs, develops, and supplies a range of semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates through three segments: Semiconductor Solutions, Infrastructure Software, and Intellectual Property licensing.